-If the complaint cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Headteacher, giving clear details of the situation and stating that they wish to make a formal complaint.
-The Headteacher will decide, after considering the complaint, the appropriate course of action to take.

-- It may be necessary for the Headteacher to carry out further investigations or to appoint someone else to do this, usually the Deputy Head. - The Deputy Headteacher will log details of all complaints and investigations on CPOMS - Once the Deputy Headteacher is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made by the Headteacher and parents will be informed of this decision in writing.
-The Headteacher will also give reasons for her decision. - Records of complaints received will be made available to Ofsted and ISI on request. - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this Procedure within six school weeks.

-Where parents are not satisfied with the school's response to their complaint at Stage 2 and indicate a wish to continue to Stage 3, for compliance purposes the panel will go ahead unless the parents later indicate they are now satisfied and do not wish to proceed further.

-A panel hearing will proceed notwithstanding that a parent may subsequently decide not to attend.
-The school will ensure that arrangements for the Panel Hearing are reasonable in order to facilitate the parents exercising the right of attendance.
+- If the complaint cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Headteacher, giving clear details of the situation and stating that they wish to make a formal complaint.
+The Headteacher will decide, after considering the complaint, the appropriate course of action to take. - It may be necessary for the Headteacher to carry out further investigations or to appoint someone else to do this, usually the Deputy Head or a member of the Senior Leadership Team - The Deputy Headteacher / member of SLT will log details of all complaints and investigations on CPOMS - Once the Deputy Headteacher / member of SLT is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made by the Head Teacher, and parents will be informed of this decision in writing.
+The Headteacher will also give reasons for their decision. - Parents should expect to receive a conclusion to their complaint normally within 10 days of the formal notification during term time, although this may be extended if further investigations are required.
+Outside of term time, the matter would normally be resolved within three weeks unless it is not possible to contact those involved in the matter, in which case parents will be notified. - Records of complaints received will be made available to Ofsted and ISI on request. - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this Procedure within six school weeks. - Where parents are not satisfied with the school's response to their complaint at Stage 2 and indicate a wish to continue to Stage 3, for compliance purposes the panel will go ahead unless the parents later indicate they are now satisfied and do not wish to proceed further. - A panel hearing will proceed notwithstanding that a parent may subsequently decide not to attend.
+The school will ensure that arrangements for the Panel Hearing are reasonable to facilitate the parents exercising the right of attendance.
 The panel will consider the parent's complaint in absentia and issue findings on the substance of the complaint, thereby bringing the matter to a conclusion.
 The requirement for the panel to proceed does not prevent the school from accommodating parental availability for dates or considering comments concerning panel composition.